CPS-SKLCS/NAPL/README.md

 first_napl.napl
 ```

-Then run the bash:
+Then run the python code to build the NAPL program:
 ```bash
 python3 builder.py first_napl.napl out_directory
 ```

-The out_directory is the place where you want to put your excutable file in.
+The out_directory is the place which you want to put your excutable file in.

 It will generate the following C++ code, which is transparent to NAPL users:
 ```c++